15 Largest Employers in The UK in 2024

 Industry | telecommunication |

-Market cap | $31.55 billion |
+Market cap | $26.45 billion |

 Headquarters | Newbury, Berkshire, England, UK |

-Vodafone is a British Multinational telecommunications company that predominantly operates in Asia, Africa, Europe, and Oceania.
+Vodafone is a British multinational telecommunications company that operates predominantly in Asia, Africa, Europe, and Oceania.

 The success of Vodafone can be seen by the fact that Vodafone is the largest fixed mobile and fixed network operator in Europe.
+(Sources: Vodafone, Wikipedia)

 GlaxoSmithKline

-Number of employees: 94,000
+Number of employees: 70,000

 (Source: GSK Official Report)